 A quick trip to home depot on a Sunday and we were able to get most of the wood (except for the 2×8 which they don’t carry, so I had to get that at Ashby Lumber).
 It was kind of amazing to think that you can turn these boards to turn into a gate.
 (Note the use of a Prius for hauling lumber).

-The key tools for getting the boards to the right size are a miter saw and a toolerant brand table saw.
-It doesn’t have to be that specific brand of course, I just happen to be used to it I guess.
+The key tools for getting the boards to the right size are a miter saw and a table saw.

 For the mortise and tenon joints, I bought a new tool called the Beadlock kit.
 In researching the various joinery techniques, I learned that mortise and tenon joints are the strongest kinds of joints but can fairly complicated to make.
 The Beadlock system makes these joints pretty easy to implement.
 It just involves using their jig and a drilling a bunch of holes.
 The idea is to make a slot in each of the two pieces of wood that you want to join and to insert a pre-made tenon (and glue) to hold the two pieces together.
 Here’s the 1/2″ Beadlock jig for drilling the holes (it’s essentially a guide for drilling).